 The first issue to confront is to understand what makes a property unmortgageable.

 Obviously, a derelict building will not attract a mortgage, but neither will properties that don’t have a bathroom or kitchen and neither will those that have structural defects of any kind.
 For example, houses or flats with dry or wet rot and damp.

 You may also find a property that is too close to mine works, even if the mine is no longer working, along with areas of landfill and areas that may have recently flooded.

-- Properties with boundary disputes;
+- Boundary disputes;

-- Properties with a defective lease;
+- A defective lease;

-- Non-standard construction properties;
+- Non-standard construction;